EBIO5460Spring2022/class-materials/02_2_ants_cv.md

     ## [1]  9.444714 11.183034 12.912472  8.577191  5.497952  7.031636  6.517861
     ## [8]  6.298994  5.967671

 Implement the k-fold CV algorithm.
+First we need a function to create the folds.
+It needs to deal with the common case that the data can’t be divided into folds of exactly equal size.
+Some folds will have an extra data point.

 ``` r
 # Function to partition a data set into random folds for cross-validation